microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventwebinar-getbyuserrole.md

 ---
 title: "virtualEventWebinar: getByUserRole"
-description: "List all webinars where I am the organizer/co-organizer"
+description: "List all webinars where the signed-in user is the organizer/co-organizer"
 author: "awang119"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"